Resolution Insurance unveils accident cover for PSV users

 Speaking during the Annual Matatu Owners Association Delegate’s Conference at KICC, Nairobi, Nduati said the unique cover will be easily available at the point of departure and will provide a solution for PSV users who have previously found it difficult to access quality healthcare in case of an accident.

-Statistics show that only seven percent of population in the country have any form of insurance.
+Statistics show that only seven percent of the population in the country have any form of insurance.
 This means that in a 14-seater matatu, for instance, only one passenger may have an insurance cover.

 According to the National Transport and Safety Authority (NTSA) the number of road accidents increased to 2,988 last year from 2,803 registered in 2014 – thus placing Kenya among countries with the highest number of road crashes globally.
 Pedestrians account for the highest number of fatalities, followed by drivers, passengers and motor cyclists respectively.